ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 AS can signal that the use of EDHOC and OSCORE as per this profile is REQUIRED for a specific access token, by including the "ace_profile" parameter with the value "coap_edhoc_oscore" in the access token response.
 This means that C MUST use EDHOC with RS and derive an OSCORE Security Context, as specified in {{edhoc-exec}}.
 After that, C MUST use the established OSCORE Security Context to protect communications with RS, when accessing protected resources at RS according to the authorization information indicated in the access token.
 Usually, it is assumed that constrained devices will be pre-configured with the necessary profile, so that this kind of profile signaling can be omitted.

-The access token may be sent in the access token response to C for subsequent provisioning to RS, or the access token may be uploaded by AS directly to RS, as specified in {{I-D.ietf-ace-workflow-and-params}}.

-* In the former case, AS provides the access token to C, by specifying it in the "access\_token" parameter of the access token response.
+ According to this document, the AS provides the access token to C, by specifying it in the "access\_token" parameter of the access token response.
+An alternative workflow where the access token is uploaded by AS directly to RS is described in {{I-D.ietf-ace-workflow-and-params}}.

-* In the latter case, AS uploads the access token to the /authz-info endpoint at RS, similarly to what is defined for C in {{c-rs}} and {{rs-c}}.
-In case of successful token upload, the access token response to C does not include the parameter "access\_token", and includes the parameter "token_uploaded" encoding the CBOR simple value "true" (0xf5).
-An example is given in {{example-without-optimization-as-posting}}.

 When issuing any access token, AS MUST send the following data in the response to C.